 We use narrower beam spreads to highlight the vertical features of your home, and wider beam spreads for the horizontal features.

 We might break out one of the tricks of our trade — a “spread lens.”
 This accessory affixes to the front of the bulb to spread out the light.

-We’d likely choose a lateral wash light fixture for your home’s floodlighting, rather than a bullet fixture.
+For example, we would likely choose a lateral wash light fixture for your home’s floodlighting, rather than a bullet fixture.

-A new home with new landscaping needs different lighting treatment than an established home with mature trees.
+A new home with new landscaping needs a different lighting treatment than an established home with mature trees.